Local Limit Theorem in negative curvature: Potential theory and thermodynamic formalism

-on $S \wt M$, which does not depend on $x$ {(it does not depend on $x_0$ either)}.
-Here, $\Om_\l$ is the normalizing constant chosen so that the measure $\wt m_\l$ is equal to the $\G$-invariant lift of the \emph{probability} measure $m_\l$ to $S \wt{M}$. \begin{remark} Note that we have a symmetric measure thanks to the fact that our potential function $\varphi_\l$ is cohomologous to $\varphi_\l \circ \iota$ where $\iota$ is the flip map $v \mapsto -v$ (compare with asymmetric measure in \cite{PPS} Section 3.7).\end{remark}
+on $S \wt M$, which does not depend on $x.$ Here, $\Om_\l$ is the normalizing constant chosen so that the measure $\wt m_\l$ is equal to the $\G$-invariant lift of the \emph{probability} measure $m_\l$ to $S \wt{M}$. \begin{remark} Note that we have a symmetric measure thanks to the fact that our potential function $\varphi_\l$ is cohomologous to $\varphi_\l \circ \iota$ where $\iota$ is the flip map $v \mapsto -v$ (compare with asymmetric measure in \cite{PPS} Section 3.7).
+Indeed, we can write, for $v \in SM, t>0,$